Libyan oil workers vie for regional vs central control

-TRIPOLI/BENGHAZI, Libya Libya's National Oil Corporation is reviewing a proposal for a Benghazi branch as officials contend with opposition by NOC staff in Tripoli versus protests and threats of output cuts by workers in the oil-rich east who want more control there.
+TRIPOLI/BENGHAZI, Libya, Nov 1 Libya's National Oil Corporation is reviewing a proposal for a Benghazi branch as officials contend with opposition by NOC staff in Tripoli versus protests and threats of output cuts by workers in the oil-rich east who want more control there.

 The NOC in early October issued a resolution to open a branch in the eastern city of Benghazi, cradle of last year's revolt against Muammar Gaddafi and where the country's biggest oil company was the first to restart production.